summerwind/setup-openstack-environment/README.md

 ## Usage

-`setup-openstack-environment` command will get the metadata information from the OpenStack metadata server.
+`setup-openstack-environment` command will get the metadata information from the OpenStack metadata.

 ```
 $ setup-openstack-environment